UiL-OTS-labs/jspsych-uil-template-docs/README.md

 # Background and Rationale
-This is a first start to provide a broader scope to using some in-house developed templates for (time critical reaction time) paradigms and tools needed to make your own experiment.
+This is a first start to provide a broader scope to using some in-house developed templates for (time critical reaction time) paradigms and tools needed to make your own online experiment using (jsPsych)[https://www.jspsych.org/].
 The current goals with this repository are:

 - Keep documentation on a selection of code bases in _one place_.
 - Separate _generic_ documentation from _specific_ documentation.
-- Give some _background information_ that may help Students, Researchers & Developers & Managers plan better.
+- Give some _background information_ that may help Students, Researchers & Developers & Managers plan online experimenting better.

 Of course, new insights will probably lead to better and probably more complex organisation.

 # Context and scope of current developments
 The first templates are developed for the liguistics master course [Experimental Design and Data Analysis (EDDA)](https://osiris.uu.nl/osiris_student_uuprd/OnderwijsCatalogusSelect.do?selectie=cursus&cursus=TLRMV16108&collegejaar=2020&taal=nl).
 Given this context, we've made the templates so that they behave quite similar to the traditional, lab-bound way that was used before, using [ZEP templates](https://www.beexy.nl/zep/wiki/doku.php?id=templates:lexical_decision).
-However, although JavaScript and ZEP may share some features (like coding syntax, code organisation), they are of course not the same and some concessions have been made that may be changed over time.
-Just a few of them are worth mentioning at this point, __every__ template comes with the following 'exra's'.
+However, although JavaScript and ZEP may share some features (like coding syntax, code organisation), they are of course not the same and some concessions have been made.

+At this point, __every__ jspsych template comes with the following 'default' components included:

-### 1. Consent
+### 1. Consent page
 A consent page placeholder is included before the experiment starts.
 It is up to the specifics of your own goals (and organisation) what should be in that file, called `consent_page.html`.
 A simple look and feel for a consent page (just 'heading' style in this case) is included in that consent page's `<style>` section.
 In case of Utrecht University, this could better be done by inserting a link to the default UU House style .css files.
 We'll put up a link for that soon and update.
 (Todo).

-### 2. Survey
+### 2. Survey querstions
 You can adapt the survey questions to your onw needs, but it is not as easy as it may seem.
 Please think well about what you want to accept as 'valid' in your survey.
 Read up about (_input (or data) validation_)[https://en.wikipedia.org/wiki/Data_validation].
 For instance, you may want an e-mail address to be in the form of `someone@somewebsite.com` and not allow people to fill out `whatever` in a survey field.
 Input validation is importantn for quality research online, think about (your) data management.

 ### 3. Keyboard procedure
 The Lexical Decison Templates use a custom keyboard setting procedure.
 This is to miltigate potential Reaction Time (RT) (interaction) effects due to hand preference.

-### 4. UiL _utility library_
+### 4. Generic UiL utility library
 This utility library was created to enable:

 - Mobile/Tablet detection (not the type of devices we want participants to use).
 - Restrained (or pseudo-) randomisation.

+The consquence of including all this, is that these templates contain quite a lot of more (and more complex) code than a basic jsPsych experiment.
+On the other hand, they automatically contain all components needed for 'professional' online research.

 # Documentation that should minimally be in _every template_ (developer requirements)
 Certain information should be in every template.
 This is a first go at what should be in every repository's README.md (Markdown):